gocodebox/lifterlms/readme.txt

 + Fixed undefined variable error encountered when creating custom notification types.
 Thanks [@pondermatic](https://github.com/pondermatic)!
 + Fixed incorrect variables passed to `sprintf()` in logging functions used by the course data background processor.
 Thanks [@pondermatic](https://github.com/pondermatic)!

-= v4.15.0 - 2021-02-09 =

-##### Updates

-+ Database migration: remove any "orphaned" access plans which were not properly cleaned up during deletion of parent course or membership.
-+ Improved performance of membership post association query methods.

-##### Bug fixes

-+ Access plans will now be automatically deleted when their parent course or membership is deleted.
-+ Fix an issue with donut charts/graphs on RTL sites.
-+ Fix an issue causing unpublished (draft/private) courses from being returned during queries for membership post associations.

-##### LifterLMS REST 1.0.0-beta.15

-###### Updates

-+ Added Access Plan resource and endpoint.
-+ Provide a more significant error message when trying to delete an item without permissions.
-+ Use `WP_Http` constants in favor of integers when referencing HTTP status codes.

-###### Bug fixes

-+ Fixes localization issues where a singular name was used in favor of the expected plural form.
-+ Fixed issues where an error object was not properly returned when expected
-+ Fixed call to undefined function `llms_bad_request_error()`, must be `llms_rest_bad_request_error()`.
-+ Fixed access plans resource link.
-+ Fixed wrong trigger retrieved when multiple trigger were present for the same user/post pair on Student Enrollment resources.

 [Read the full changelog](https://make.lifterlms.com/tag/lifterlms/)